HeshamAbdallah02/AccountingSystem/USAGE.md

 - **Triggers**: Push/PR to `main` or `develop`
 - **What it does**:
   - Builds on Windows
-  - Runs unit and integration tests
+  - Runs unit and integration tests (Windows-compatible)
   - Caches NuGet packages
   - Generates build artifacts

 ### ?? **CD (Continuous Deployment)**
 - **Triggers**: Push to `main` or manual trigger
 - **What it does**:
-  - Builds Docker image
+  - Builds Docker image (on Linux runners)
   - Deploys to Staging (automatic)
   - Deploys to Production (requires approval)